clarkgrubb/data-tools/doc/tokenize.1.md

 # DESCRIPTION

 Exract words from English language text.
-Words consist of adjacent letters, numbers, and this punctuation:
+Words consist of adjacent letters, numbers, and these punctuation characters:

     '*+-/=\^_`|~

-Control characters and this punctuation delimit words and are removed:
+Control characters and these punctuation characters delimit words and are removed:

     !#$%&(),:;<>?@[]{}